 If Tumblr is for short-form content, Medium is just the opposite.
 Launched in 2012, Medium has gained its popularity as a long-form content publishing platform.

 It is a place where you can read and write in-depth articles from various niches.

 However, Medium has a huge downside.
 It doesn’t allow you to brand your blog.
 You cannot even add a custom domain, let alone the design.
 So, don’t expect to make a brand out of your blog on Medium.

 If that’s not a concern, Medium offers a few good things too.
-Its community of readers can vote and comment on your articles, which can give you a headstart.
+Its community of readers can vote and comment on your articles.
+Instead of building an audience from scratch, Medium’s community can give you a headstart.